AurelienNioche/MAppAnalysis/README.md

 Run `notebooks/main.ipynb` to simulate a user activity and train an active-inference agent on top.

-The difference between `notebooks/main.ipynb` and `notebooks/main2.ipynb` is that in the former, the initial beliefs are uniform distribution, while not in the second (random jitter in Dirichlet's alpha between 0 and 1).
+- `notebooks/main2.ipynb`: similar to `main`, but the initial beliefs are NOT a uniform distribution (random jitter in Dirichlet's alpha between 0 and 1).
+- `notebooks/main11.ipynb`: Using hierarchical GMM to model the user activity and build the transition matrices.
+- `notebooks/main12.ipynb`: Similar to 12 but began to clean
+- `notebooks/main13.ipynb`: Simplified version of 12